James E. Akins: Criticism of the pro-Israeli lobby

 In a 1979 interview in Time, Akins warned of a "growing wave of anti-Americanism" in Saudi Arabia.
 In 1989 Akins and others asked the Federal Election Commission (FEC) to force the American Israel Public Affairs Committee (AIPAC) to register as a political action committee and reveal private information about its operations.
 Akins was then lead plaintiff in a lawsuit against the FEC, resulting in the 1998 U.S. Supreme Court decision Federal Election Commission v.
 Akins.
 In 1994 Akins made a speech in which he said: "Our foreign policy was so pro-Israel that we alienated the Arabs, yet our energy policy, such as it was, made us dependent on Arab oil."

+In 2003, former Ambassador Akins participated in an independent investigative commission headed by retired Admiral Thomas H. Moorer.
+This commission investigated the details of the controversial 1967 USS Liberty incident and determined, among other things, that the state of Israel had deliberately attacked an American ship in international waters, killing 34 U.S. sailors in the process and perpetrating an act of war.
+Also participating in the commission was Rear Admiral Merlin Staring and U.S. Marine General Raymond G. Davis.
+The so-called Moorer Commission submitted their findings to the United States government along with a request for a proper Congressional investigation of the attack.
+No investigation has been conducted.

 Death

 Akins died July 15, 2010, in Mitchellville, Maryland, after a heart attack.